Josh Barnett: Early life

-Born and raised in Seattle, Washington, Barnett had a troubled childhood and often got into fights.
+Barnett had a troubled childhood and often got into fights.
 He was put into anger management programs at a young age and learned to cope with his anger by participating in athletics.
-Barnett attended Ballard High School, where he excelled at wrestling, football, and also trained in judo and Muay Thai.
 After seeing UFC 2 as a sophomore, he decided that he wanted to be a mixed martial artist.
-Barnett had originally attended the University of Montana to play football for the school as a walk-on, but decided not to play the sport for the university.
+Barnett had originally attended the University of Montana to play football for the school as a walk-on, but decided to pursue fighting instead.
 At the recommendation of an instructor at Montana, Barnett went to train at the Bushidokan dojo of Jim Harrison.
 Although he did not have the money for classes, he received training in exchange for helping with maintenance and labor at the dojo.

 Mixed martial arts career

 Early career

+Before his professional debut, Barnett engaged in mutual combat fights he organized with men via the internet.
+They would share information, arrange a location, agree upon rules, and use improvised gloves, often fighting several times as well as training together.

-Barnett's documented professional debut was in early 1997 in Washington, competing for United Full Contact Federation.
-He won via rear-naked choke submission under three minutes into the fight.
-He would continue to dominate, reaching a 9–0 record with seven first-round stoppages and wins over future UFC Hall of Famer Dan Severn, Bobby Hoffman, John Marsh, and Bob Gilstrap twice.
-With a 9–0 record, Barnett was invited to compete in the UFC.
+Barnett's professional debut was on January 11, 1997, in Washington, against Chris Charnos for United Full Contact Federation.
+He accepted the fight with less than two weeks notice while home for winter break after being contacted by organizer Matt Hume, his former high school wrestling coach, and won by submission via rear-naked choke in under three minutes.
+Barnett started training in catch wrestling and no-holds-barred with Hume's AMC Pankration team to prepare for his next fight.
+After winning, he decided to drop out of university and pursue fighting full-time.
+Barnett was required to pass an evaluation involving conditioning, training, and an interview to join AMC.
+He would compile a 9–0 record with seven first-round stoppages and wins over future UFC Hall of Famer Dan Severn, Bobby Hoffman, John Marsh, and Bob Gilstrap twice.
+With these dominant showings, Barnett was invited to compete in the UFC.

 Ultimate Fighting Championship

-Barnett made his UFC debut at UFC 28 on November 17, 2000 against 6' 10" Gan "The Giant" McGee and Barnett won via TKO in the second round.
+Barnett made his UFC debut at UFC 28 on November 17, 2000, against 6' 10" Gan "The Giant" McGee and Barnett won via TKO in the second round.
 Despite suffering a KO loss in his next fight against Pedro Rizzo at UFC 30 he would bounce back and win his next two fights over 7' 0" Dutch kickboxer Semmy Schilt via armbar submission at UFC 32, and then received a submission win in a rematch with Bobby Hoffman at UFC 34.
 Subsequent to his win over Hoffman, Barnett tested positive for banned substances and was given a warning by the Nevada State Athletic Commission.
 Barnett was then given a title shot for the UFC Heavyweight Championship against then-champion and future UFC Hall of Famer Randy Couture at UFC 36.
-He won via TKO after using the ground and pound technique and became the new and youngest-ever UFC Heavyweight Champion.
+He won via TKO after using the ground and pound technique to become the youngest-ever UFC Heavyweight Champion.
 However, after the bout it was revealed that he had again tested positive for banned substances and his title was stripped.